Oofles/rsac21-ransom/LAB_FILES/creation.md

 ## Download and open the source code.
 (Sample Golang Ransomware - Not Ironcat)

+1. Move back to your home directory. `cd ~`
-1. Open Linux-Attack-Host in the guacamole console and run the following command:
+2. Open Linux-Attack-Host in the guacamole console and run the following command:

 `sudo git clone https://github.com/target111/go-crypt.git`